Woke: Reception and legacy

-The impact of "woke" sentiment on society has been criticised from various perspectives.
-In 2018, the British political commentator Andrew Sullivan described the "Great Awokening", describing it as a "cult of social justice on the left, a religion whose followers show the same zeal as any born-again Evangelical [Christian]" and who "punish heresy by banishing sinners from society or coercing them to public demonstrations of shame".
 In 2021, the British filmmaker and DJ Don Letts suggested that "in a world so woke you can't make a joke", it was difficult for young artists to make protest music without being accused of cultural appropriation.

-In 2023, the way the term was used by conservatives was criticized as meaningless by several commentators.
-Referring to Fox News usage of the term, Amanda Marcotte wrote Woke' is very much meant to be a word that cannot be pinned to a definition.
-Its emptiness is what gives it so much power as a propaganda term."
-Thomas Chatterton Williams wrote that "they end up using this word as an epithet to refer—vaguely—to seemingly anything changing in the culture that they don’t like."

 Woke-washing and woke capitalism

 By the mid-2010s, language associated with wokeness had entered the mainstream media and was being used for marketing.
-Abas Mirzaei, a senior lecturer in branding at Macquarie University says that the term "has been cynically applied to everything from soft drink to razors".
+Examples have included Nike's social-justice campaign featuring Colin Kaepernick, a Pepsi advertisement featuring Kendall Jenner, and Gillette's commentary on toxic masculinity.
 In 2018, African-American journalist Sam Sanders argued that the authentic meaning of woke was being lost to overuse by white liberals and co-option by businesses trying to appear progressive (woke-washing), which would ultimately create a backlash.

 The term woke capitalism was coined by writer Ross Douthat for brands that used politically progressive messaging as a substitute for genuine reform.
 According to The Economist, examples of "woke capitalism" include advertising campaigns designed to appeal to millennials, who often hold more socially liberal views than earlier generations.
-These campaigns were often perceived by customers as insincere and inauthentic and provoked a backlash summarized by the phrase "get woke, go broke".
+Abas Mirzaei, a senior lecturer in branding at Macquarie University, says brands "without a clear moral purpose" who use social-justice messages in advertising have been increasingly perceived as inauthentic, damaging the concept of wokeness and spawning the meme "get woke, go broke".

-Cultural scientists Akane Kanai and Rosalind Gill describe "woke capitalism" as the "dramatically intensifying" trend to include historically marginalized groups (currently primarily in terms of race, gender and religion) as mascots in advertisement with a message of empowerment to signal progressive values.
+Cultural scientists Akane Kanai and Rosalind Gill describe "woke capitalism" as the "dramatically intensifying" trend to include historically marginalized groups (currently primarily in terms of race, gender, and religion) as mascots in advertisement with a message of empowerment to signal progressive values.
 On the one hand, Kanai and Gill argue that this creates an individualized and depoliticized idea of social justice, reducing it to an increase in self-confidence; on the other hand, the omnipresent visibility in advertising can also amplify a backlash against the equality of precisely these minorities.
 These would become mascots not only of the companies using them, but of the unchallenged neoliberal economic system with its socially unjust order itself.
 For the economically weak, the equality of these minorities would thus become indispensable to the maintenance of this economic system; the minorities would be seen responsible for the losses of this system.